 You, the parent, can contact your Committee on Preschool Special Education (CPSE) to request an evaluation to determine if your child is eligible for special education services.
 The CPSE is responsible for coordinating the special education process for children ages 3 to 5.
-There are 10 CPSEs in different areas of the city that work with families in the district where the family lives.
+There are 11 CPSEs in different areas of the city that work with families in the district where the family lives.
 Each CPSE is part of a larger Committee on Special Education (CSE) office.
-See pages 37 and 38 for a CSE/CPSE map and contact information.
+See page 37 for CSE/CPSE contact information.

 If your child is found eligible for preschool special education services, the CPSE will work with you to create an Individualized Education Program (IEP).
-An IEP is a plan that discusses your child's abilities and outlines the services that the New York City Department of Education (DOE) will provide free of charge to meet your child's educational needs.
-For many children, services can be delivered in an inclusive DOE program.
+An IEP is a plan that discusses your child's abilities and outlines the services that New York City Public Schools (NYCPS) will provide free of charge to meet your child's educational needs.
+For many children, services can be delivered in an inclusive NYCPS program.
 To learn more about different services, see page 22.
-To learn more about inclusive DOE programs, see page 2.
+To learn more about inclusive NYCPS programs, see page 2.